 - Sing songs together as an act of mutual teaching & admonition…

-- We pray to Him in total dependence on Him.
+- Pray to the Lord in total dependence on Him…

-- We read and hear preaching from the Bible to learn more of who He is and what He has done and how we should then live….
+- Listen to expositional preaching to learn of who God is and what He has done and how we should then live….

 On the first Sunday of each month, we remember & celebrate the life, death, & resurrection of Jesus by observing Communion, or the Lord’s Supper, together.
 Communion serves as a remembrance of what Jesus accomplished for us in the gospel, and it moves us to worship Him and live holy lives for His glory.

 As the sermon time begins, the children in grades 3 & below may be dismissed to two different classes for a children’s Bible lesson with some of our background checked, skilled, & trained children’s teachers.
 If you’d rather keep your children with you during the sermon time, you’re more than welcome to do so.
 We do encourage families with children of this age to take advantage of the opportunity to listen to the preaching of the Word without distraction as their children learn from and experience God’s Word taught and geared to their age level.

 For more information regarding our philosophy behind our Sunday gatherings, check out what we believe.

 We love gathering together as a whole church body, but we also recognize the value & need of a smaller setting to develop personal, intimate relationships, to encourage & allow for personal discipleship, and to team together to reach out to our communities with the gospel.